MatzoMT/CarFlow/index.md

 ![metrics](frontend/src/resources/metricspage.png)

 ### What technologies does CarFlow use?
 The frontend of CarFlow uses React JS and HTML/CSS.
 The backend utilizes Python for parsing data on the web for car information via parsing JSON responses or web parsing.
 Python's Flask framework is also used as a REST API that communicates between the frontend and a MySQL database containing the number of complaints and sales for car models.
-To deploy this project,
+To deploy this project, I used Google Cloud Platform (GCP) to deploy the frontend, backend, and database.

 Specific libraries and technologies used for this project are as follows:

 JavaScript
-- React JS
+- React JS - UI
-- Recharts
+- Recharts - Charting Library

 Python
-- BeautifulSoup
+- BeautifulSoup - Web Scraper
-- Flask
+- Flask - REST API

 SQL
 - MySQL

-GCP
+Google Cloud Platform (GCP) - Hosting

 ### Sources
 - National Highway Traffic Safety Administration (NHTSA): Used API to find number of complaints, recalls, investigations of a car